Code-Rep/HELoC/README.md

 run ```python pre_training.py --data_path [The path to the dataset] --device['cpu'/'cuda']```
 # Application of HELoC in downstream tasks
 We evaluate HELoC model on three tasks, code classification, code clone detection and code clustering.
 It is also expected to be helpful in more downstream tasks.
 In the code classification task, we evaluate HELoC on two datasets: GCJ and OJ.
 In the code clone detection task, we further evaluate HELoC on three datasets: BCB, GCJ and OJClone.
+In the code clustering task, we use the OJ and SA datasets for evaluation.
 ## Code Classification <br />
 run ```python cla.py --data_path [The path to the dataset] --device ['cpu'/'cuda'] --pre_model [pre_model]```
 ## Code Clone Detection <br />